alexeypa/blog/content/post/2006-12-09-загадочный-каталог-“systemrootinstaller”.md

-<blockquote>The icons for shortcuts, file extensions, and CLSIDs must be stored in files that are separate from the target file itself.
+> The icons for shortcuts, file extensions, and CLSIDs must be stored in files that are separate from the target file itself.
 This is required because the installer should copy only the small icon files to the user's machine when advertising the resource.
 A developer of an installation package therefore needs to author separate files containing only the icons.
-These icon files are then stored as binary data in the Icon table.</blockquote>
+These icon files are then stored as binary data in the Icon table.